Export a Content Search report

 When you export a report, it's downloaded to a folder that has the same name as the Content Search, but that's appended with _ReportsOnly.
 For example, if the Content Search is named ContosoCase0815, then the report is downloaded to a folder named ContosoCase0815_ReportsOnly.
 For a list of documents that are included in the report, see What's included in the report.

 To export a Content Search report, you have to be assigned the Compliance Search management role in the Security & Compliance Center.
-This role is assigned to the built-in eDiscovery Manager and Organization Management role groups.
-It isn't assigned by default to the Organization Management role group.
+This role is assigned by default to the built-in eDiscovery Manager and Organization Management role groups.
 For more information, see Assign eDiscovery permissions.

 When you export a report, the data is temporarily stored in a unique Azure Storage area in the Microsoft cloud before it's downloaded to your local computer.
 Be sure that your organization can connect to the endpoint in Azure, which is *.blob.core.windows.net (the wildcard represents a unique identifier for your export).
 The search results data is deleted from the Azure Storage area two weeks after it's created.